Deep Learning in Asset Pricing

 Our estimation approach combines no-arbitrage pricing and three neural network structures in a novel way.
-It considers four key elements concurrently: First, we can explain the general functional form of the SDF as a function of the information set using a feedforward neural network.
-Second, we capture the time-variation of the SDF on macroeconomic conditions with a recurrent Long-Short-Term-Memory (LSTM) network that identifies a small set of macroeconomic state processes.
-Third, a generative adversarial network identifies the states and portfolios with the most unexplained pricing information which allows us to price all assets.
-Fourth, the no-arbitrage constraint helps to separate the risk premium signal from the noise and serves as a regularization to identify the relevant pricing information.
+Each network is responsible for solving one of the three key questions outlined above.
+First, we can explain the general functional form of the SDF as a function of the information set using a feedforward neural network.
+Second, we capture the time-variation of the SDF as a function of macroeconomic conditions with a recurrent Long-Short-Term-Memory (LSTM) network that identifies a small set of macroeconomic state processes.
+Third, a generative adversarial network constructs the test assets by identifying the portfolios and states with the most unexplained pricing information.
+These three networks are linked by the no-arbitrage condition that helps to separate the risk premium signal from the noise and serves as a regularization to identify the relevant pricing information.

-The special case of our model that restricts the SDF to a linear functional form is a linear factor models with time-varying loadings.
-In this case our estimator selects a linear combination of long-short factors based on firm characteristics.
-The loadings to this SDF factor are a linear function of time-varying characteristics where our model selects the best instruments to capture the time variation.
-However, our model allows for a more general functional form that captures arbitrary non-linearities and interaction effects of the factor portfolio weights and loadings as a function of the time-varying characteristics and macroeconomic variables.
-We show empirically that this general functional form significantly improves the model's ability to explain the cross-section of expected returns out-of-sample.